And greetings once again to you, music lovers all across the fruited plain.

 Great.

-The first time I couldn't get through, but this damn marine, it really bothers me that our State Department has dwindled down the amount of Marines that are uh that are detached at embassy because there's only 1,300 to guard uh excuse me, 1200 at 130 different embassy.
+The first time I couldn't get through, but this, being a Marine, it really bothers me that our State Department has dwindled down the amount of Marines that are detached at embassies because there's only 1,300 to guard at 130 different embassies.

-And um if you had just the 10 Marines that should have been there, those 10 Marines, I'm sure could have responded.
+And if you had just the 10 Marines that should have been there, those 10 Marines, I'm sure, could have responded.

-And you know, I know this is all it look, it's inexplicable.
+And, you know, I know this is all.

 It's really curious.

-We have a consulate in an area of the world which is dramatically dangerous, where we are not loved, although I'm sure Obama and his gang thought we were because we had dispatched Libya, but still.
+We have a consulate in an area of the world which is dramatically dangerous, where we are not loved, although I'm sure Obama and his gang thought we were because we had dispatched Libya.

-How do you have this ambassador in a consulate with no security or little security, and then under attack, not only do you not let the defense forces in, you tell the people who are there to stand down.
+And then under attack, not only did you not let the defense forces in, you tell the people who are there to stand down.

 Whoever they were, they were told to stand down.